yiwan330445/rcc/docs/recipes.md

 # and verify that everything looks `Same`
 rcc robot dependencies --space user

+# you can even overwrite conda.yaml using exact dependencies found from that
+# dependencies.yaml, using '--bind' option
+rcc robot dependencies --space user --bind
 ```

 ## How pass arguments to robot from CLI?